danfmaia/economic-model-papers/papers/UBI-progressive-adoption-model-in-USA/paper/main-paper.md

-# **A Mathematical Model for Progressive Adoption of Universal Basic Income in the United States**
+# **A Mathematical Model for Progressive Adoption of Universal Basic Income in the United States of America**

 ## **Abstract**

-This paper develops a comprehensive mathematical model to simulate the progressive adoption of a Universal Basic Income (UBI) system in the United States.
+This paper develops a comprehensive mathematical model to simulate the progressive adoption of a Universal Basic Income (UBI) system in the United States of America (USA).
 By integrating key economic components—such as population dynamics, government budget constraints, taxation mechanisms, consumption behavior, labor market interactions, production functions, and inflation dynamics—the model assesses the feasibility and potential impacts of implementing UBI under various scenarios.
 The model is calibrated using empirical data from reputable sources to ensure accuracy and relevance.

 Simulation results indicate that UBI implementation is economically feasible with careful planning and can significantly reduce poverty rates and income inequality.
 The anticipated reduction in labor supply due to the income effect is modest, suggesting that UBI may not substantially discourage workforce participation.
 However, the model also highlights the importance of managing fiscal impacts, particularly concerning government debt and funding mechanisms.